Skip to content

 __str__ controls what print() and f-strings show for your object. __repr__ controls the developer view shown in the console and for debugging.
 Always define __repr__.
 Define __str__ when you want a clean user-facing display separate from the debug view.

-__str__ is called by str(), print(), and f-strings. __repr__ is called by repr() and shown in the REPL.
+__str__ is called by str(), print(), and the f-strings from the output chapter, the user-facing text. __repr__ is called by repr() and shown when an object prints in the console, the developer view.
 If only __repr__ is defined, Python uses it for both.
-The convention: __repr__ should return a string that could reconstruct the object; __str__ should return a human-readable summary.
+The convention: __repr__ returns a string that looks like the code to recreate the object; __str__ returns a readable summary.

 python